MatFuse: Controllable Material Generation with Diffusion Models: Abstract

 \section{Abstract}

-Creating high quality and realistic materials in computer graphics is a challenging and time consuming task, which requires great expertise.
-In this paper, we present \textbf{\modelname}, a novel unified approach that harnesses the generative power of diffusion models (DM)~\cite{ho2020denoising} to simplify the creation of SVBRDF maps.
-Our DM-based pipeline integrates multiple sources of conditioning, such as color palettes, sketches, and pictures, enabling fine-grained control and flexibility in material synthesis.
-This design allows for the combination of diverse information sources (e.g., sketch + image embedding), enhancing creative possibilities in line with the principle of compositionality.
-We demonstrate the generative capabilities of the proposed method under various conditioning settings; on the SVBRDF estimation task, we show that our method yields performance comparable to state-of-the-art approaches, both qualitatively and quantitatively.
+Creating high-quality materials in computer graphics is a challenging and time-consuming task, which requires great expertise.
+To simplify this process, we introduce \textbf{\modelname}, a unified approach that harnesses the generative power of diffusion models for creation and editing of 3D materials.
+Our method integrates multiple sources of conditioning, including color palettes, sketches, text, and pictures, enhancing creative possibilities and granting fine-grained control over material synthesis.
+Additionally, \modelname enables map-level material editing capabilities through latent manipulation by means of a multi-encoder compression model which learns a disentangled latent representation for each map.
+We demonstrate the effectiveness of \modelname under multiple conditioning settings and explore the potential of material editing.
+Finally, we assess the quality of the generated materials both quantitatively in terms of CLIP-IQA and FID scores and qualitatively by conducting a user study. \\ Source code for training \modelname and supplemental materials are publicly available at {\tt \url{https://gvecchio.com/matfuse}}.